GeomicrobiologyLab/Git-Started/Instructions.md

 (I am using markdown formatting in the BBEdit application)

 ## 1. Make a user on GitHub
-...This will allow you to access GitHub
+⋅⋅⋅This will allow you to access GitHub

 ## 2. Sign up as an educator